2017 Papua New Guinea National Soccer League: Teams

-The season was the first after the league split, which saw 11 out of the 18 regional football associations breakaway from the league and form their own association.
+The season was the first after the league split, which saw 11 out of the 18 regional football associations break away from the league and form their own association.
 As such, membership of the league shrank from 12 to 6 teams, with only four – champions Lae City Dwellers, Madang FC, Besta PNG United and PS Huawei – returning from the previous season, alongside two debutants, Buang FC and Vitis Yamaros, who replaced Southern Strikers, who were due to take part but withdrew shortly after they failed to turn up for their opening fixture.

 Format

-Reverting to the structure employed from 2006–2014, six teams played in the league, and during the regular season, teams played home and away, and the team at the top of the league after all matches were played was crowned 'Minor Premiers'.
+Reverting to the structure employed from 2006 to 2014, six teams played in the league, and during the regular season, teams played home and away, and the team at the top of the league after all matches were played was crowned 'Minor Premiers'.
 The top two secured qualification for the 2018 OFC Champions League.
 At the end of the regular season, the top four teams advanced to a knockout competition, the winners of which were crowned Champions.